If you agree to undertake the security clearance process, you must:

 Candidates must also be assessed as suitable to obtain and maintain a Positive Vetting (PV) security clearance.
 Any doubts about the suitability for access to security classified resources will be resolved in favour of the national interest.

 The minimum mandatory checks for a PV clearance to establish a person’s suitability include:

 - digital footprint checks;

 - psychological assessment;

 - other checks as required.

-A person is considered suitable to hold a security clearance at any level, only after it is established to the appropriate degree of satisfaction, that a person possesses and demonstrates an appropriate level of integrity and is not unduly vulnerable to influence or coercion.
-In a security context, integrity is defined as a range of charter traits a person should possess and demonstrate in order for the Government to have confidence in an individual’s ability to protect security classified resources.
-These charter traits are:
+To be considered suitable to hold a security clearance, at any level, it must be established that you possess and demonstrate an appropriate level of integrity and are not vulnerable to influence or coercion.
+In a security context, integrity is defined as possession and demonstration of a range of character traits that inspire confidence in your ability to protect security classified resources.
+These character traits are:

 - tolerance; and

 ASIO will drug test applicants for undeclared use of prohibited substances—further information about specific requirements will be provided to you at the appropriate point in the selection process.

 You must be open and honest with all information you provide during the selection process.
 Failure to do so may impact adversely on your suitability to hold a security clearance.
 ASIO treats your information with respect and confidentiality; however, if you feel uncomfortable providing detailed personal information you should consider whether ASIO is the right employer for you.